 How do Swissquote and LegacyFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Swissquote requires a minimum deposit of $1000, while LegacyFX requires a minimum deposit of $500.
-From our testing we found Swissquote offers spreads of N/A, while LegacyFX offers spreads of 0.
-Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where LegacyFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas LegacyFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Swissquote or LegacyFX?
+Which broker offers more tradeable asset classes, Swissquote or LegacyFX?

 Can I trade cryptocurrency with Swissquote or LegacyFX?